 Most of these settings have 3 or 4 options for the URL Structure: SEO Optimized (short), SEO Optimized (long) and custom are found in all settings.
 In general, SEO optimized (short) is ideal for most situations.

-Meta data refers to information included on the meta tag on a webpage.
-Search engines use meta data to find relavant information to display in search results.
+Metadata refers to information included on the meta tag on a webpage.
+Search engines use metadata to find relevant information to display in search results.
 This includes things such as a page title, meta description and keywords.

 - Homepage: Store Setup › Store Settings › Search Engine Optimization section

 - Category pages: Products › Product Categories › Edit › Search Engine Optimization section